This post may contain affiliate links. Read my full disclosure policy.

 - Mexican Slaw with Cilantro and Lime

-This Rainbow Chopped Salad with Cabbage is crunchy, colorful and nutritious!
-Tossed with a lemony herbed greek yogurt dressing, it is easy to make and easy to adapt.
+This Chopped Salad with cabbage, bell pepper, snap peas and kidney beans is crunchy, colorful and nutritious!
+Tossed with a lemony herbed Greek yogurt dressing, it is easy to make and easy to adapt.
 Perfect for meal prep, this salad keeps for 4 days in the fridge.

-- 1 cup mixed yellow & red bell pepper
+- 1 cup mixed yellow & red bell pepper, diced

 - 15–ounce canned kidney beans, rinsed and drained